MarkusHaak/crossalign/README.md

 ```

 In this case, crossalign would return only transitions from the (+) strand of the reference sequence with id "ref1" at site 234 to any site in any other reference sequence.
 These could be reads with transitions of the following categories: 5' ref1 (+) @ 234 -> <refX> (+/-) @ <N> 3' OR 5' <refX> (+/-) @ <N> -> ref1 (-) @ 234 3'

+All command line arguments and their description can be displayed with --help .

 ## output